FREE Case Review (866) 588-0600

 FDA Confirms Elevated Belladonna Levels in Teething Tablets

-January 27, 2017 – An FDA investigation [1] has revealed inconsistent amounts of belladonna — sometimes far exceeding the amount printed on the labeling — in homeopathic medicines.
-The agency is warning that teething tablets pose an unnecessary risk to infants and children, and recommends that consumers avoid the products.
+January 27, 2017 – An FDA investigation has revealed inconsistent amounts of belladonna — sometimes far exceeding the amount printed on the labeling — in homeopathic medicines.
+The agency warns that teething tablets pose an unnecessary risk to infants and children and recommends that consumers avoid the products [1].

 Baby Nighttime Teething Tablets Class Action Filed in New York

-January 4, 2017 – A lawsuit has been filed in New York on behalf of consumers who purchased homeopathic remedies that were the subject of a Sept.
+January 4, 2017 – A lawsuit has been filed in New York for consumers who purchased homeopathic remedies that were the subject of a Sept.
 2016 FDA warning.

-While the agency’s warning resulted in the withdrawal of affected products from store shelves, the suit alleges that consumers were never offered refunds for their purchases.
-Defendants named in the case include: Hyland’s Inc., Church & Dwight Co.
-Inc., Standard Homeopathic Co., CVS Health Corp. and Target Corp.
+While the agency’s warning resulted in the withdrawal of affected products from store shelves, the suit alleges that consumers were never offered refunds.
+Defendants named in the case include Hyland’s Inc., Church & Dwight Co.
+Inc., Standard Homeopathic Co., CVS Health Corp., and Target Corp.

 October 13, 2016 – At least 400 adverse event reports — including the deaths of 10 children — have been linked to the use of homeopathic teething tablets, according to the U.S. Food and Drug Administration (FDA) [2].